mrisher/smtp-sts/reporting.md

 records which do not begin with `v=TLSRPTv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.
-If the resulting TXT record contains multiple strings, then the record MUST be treated as if those strings are concatenated together without adding spaces.
+If the resulting TXT record contains multiple strings (as described in Section 3.1.3 of [@!RFC4408]), then the record MUST be treated as if those strings are concatenated together without adding spaces.

 The record supports the abillity to declare more than one rua, and if there exists more than one, the reporter MAY attempt to deliver to